huawei-noah/SMARTS/README.md

 ### Running
 Use the `scl` command to run SMARTS together with it's supporting processes.

-To run the default example, first build the scenario `scenarios/loop`.
+To run the default example, firstly build the scenario `scenarios/loop`.
 ```bash
 scl scenario build --clean scenarios/loop
 ```

-Then, run a single agent SMARTS simulation with Envision display and `loop` scenario.
+Then, run a single-agent SMARTS simulation with Envision display and `loop` scenario.
 ```bash
 scl run --envision examples/single_agent.py scenarios/loop
 ```

 The `--envision` flag runs the Envision server which displays the simulation visualization.
 See [./envision/README.md](./envision/README.md) for more information on Envision, SMARTS's front-end visualization tool.

-After executing the above command, visit http://localhost:8081/ in  browser to view the experiment.
+After executing the above command, visit http://localhost:8081/ to view the experiment.

-Several example scripts are provided in [`examples`](./examples) folder, as well as a handful of scenarios in [`scenarios`](./scenarios) folder.
+Several example scripts are provided in [examples](./examples) folder, as well as a handful of scenarios in [scenarios](./scenarios) folder.
 You can create your own scenarios using the [Scenario Studio](./smarts/sstudio).
 Below is the generic command to run and visualize one of the example scripts with a scenario.

 ```bash
 scl run --envision <examples/path> <scenarios/path>